-Application materials are distributed prior to Christmas break through your Central e-mail account.
+Application materials are distributed late in the fall semester through your Central e-mail account.
 You will be notified in late spring or early summer of the aid awarded for the next academic year.

-If you are not making satisfactory academic progress as defined below for financial aid purposes, you may jeopardize your financial aid.
-Any questions concerning financial aid should be directed to the financial aid office.
+Satisfactory academic progress standards for financial aid: